Year 4 - Sharks

 Welcome to Sharks Class Page 2024-25!

 We have a busy and exciting year ahead full of exciting topics, developing our skills, building friendships and doing our ' little bit of good' where ever we can.
 We will continue to explore and reflect on our Christian values through our collective worship.
+We will develop our spiritual understanding through reflecting on our learning and our experiences throughout the year.

 Keep checking back to our page for changes and updates each term!